jfinkels/Flask-Restless/docs/customizing.rst

     manager.create_api(Person, preprocessors=dict(GET_SINGLE=[check_auth]))

-The :exc:`ProcessingException` allows you to specify an HTTP status code for the generated response, an error message, and optionally additional messages which the client will receive as part of the JSON in the body of the response.
+The :exc:`ProcessingException` allows you to specify an HTTP status code for the generated response, an error message, and a dictionary of additional details which the client will receive as part of the JSON in the body of the response.

 .. _universal: